lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-1/README.md

 ![Refine the suggestions](images/RPS_100.png)

 ### Step 9: Running the program

-Try to build your program and it should now build successfully.
-However, since we added this method in it's own class, we need to make sure we can call it from our main method.
+Your program should build successfully now.
+However, since we added this method in it's own class, we need to make sure we call it from our main method.
 Let's ask GitHub Copilot to help us with that!

 Note that I've used the "#" directive to tell Copilot WHERE to add to code into.

 ![Refine the suggestions](images/RPS_110.png)

-You can see that Copilot has added a method call to this file, but it's quite right and and is throwing an error.
+You can see that Copilot has added a method call to this file, but it's not quite right and is throwing an error.
 Let's ask Copilot to explain why it doesn't work.
 ![Refine the suggestions](images/RPS_120.png)

  I need to add the namespace in front of the method call - not sure why Copilot didn't do that.